aayushbhardwajj/API_Based_Web_Scraping/README.md

 Overview: This script scrapes assets of NFT collections data by making a POST request to the API endpoint.
 Using the specific payload to search on the web page.

-IMPORTANT NOTE: The Scrpit was running parallel to reduce the time to get the data.
+IMPORTANT NOTE: The Script was running parallel to reduce the time to get the data.

-Few changes in the scrpit:
+Few changes in the script:

 - Name of .csv file is getting change